koizo/webby/README.md

 webby
 =====

-Attempt of a micro web framework in Python
+An attempt of a micro web framework in Python